Mara-Li/discord-dicelette/README.md

 It is also possible to create a new thread with the command [Create a new scene](#create-a-new-scene).

+> [!NOTE]
+> The exac same behavior work in forum.
+The only different is, in the place of a "thread", it's a new post that will be created.

 ### Channels

 The bot will **also** send the result in the channel where the command was sent.
 The message: